HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Implementation details

 At the \textit{gene level}, we apply sparse attention based on the connectivity of the genes as:

-where $\mathbf{h}_{g,i}^{k^{(l)}}$ is the embedding of gene $i$ in cell $k$ at layer $l$, and $\mathcal{N}_g^k(i)$ denotes the GRN neighbors of gene $i$ in that cell.
-This formulation ensures attention is computed only over biologically relevant interactions, preserving regulatory sparsity while allowing expressive, cell-specific dependency modeling.
+where $\mathbf{h}_{g,i}^{k^{(l)}}$ is the embedding of gene $i$ in cell $k$ at layer $l$, and $\mathcal{N}_g^k(i)$ denotes the gene coexpression network neighbors of gene $i$ in that cell.
+This formulation ensures attention is computed only over biologically relevant interactions, preserving co-expression sparsity while allowing expressive, cell-specific dependency modeling.